Phantomxm2021/ARMOD-FlutterAppDemo/README.md

 ```

-# What is the ARMOD SDK?
-In short, [ARMOD's](https://docs.phantomsxr.com/) solution is an AR experience platform solution similar to Snapchat ([Lens Studio](https://lensstudio.snapchat.com/)) and Facebook ([SparkAR](https://sparkar.facebook.com/ar-studio/))!

-AR-MOD is a derivative framework based on Unity ARFoundation.
-MOD in AR-MOD means Modification in English, meaning: modification and module.
-This concept is widely used in games, corresponding to modifiable video games.
-Famous games such as Warcraft, Red Alert, Half-Life, CS, Victory Day and more!

-We transplant the MOD concept into AR technology to give users more freedom to create the AR creative interactive experience content they need!
-In this process, users do not need to worry about AR-SDK algorithm and code implementation, but only need to devote themselves to the production of AR creative interactive experience content.
-With only a small amount of code, you can use all the capabilities of AR-MOD on the APP to create greater commercial value.

 ## Getting Started

 1. Install this plugin to your flutter project.
 If you do not know how to install the `Flutter Package` you can [click here](https://flutter.dev/docs/development/packages-and-plugins/using-packages) to see the document.